Mohamed Koffi

-Mohamed Koffi (born 30 December 1986) is an Ivorian-born Burkinabé footballer.
+Mohamed Koffi (born 30 December 1986) is an Ivorian-born Burkinabé professional footballer.

 Personal life

 Mohamed's younger brother is also a football player, Abdoulaye Koffi.

 Club career

 Youth career

 Mohammed began his footballing career in 1995 with his hometown, Abidjan-based Ecole de Football Attécoubé of Attécoubé where he played for 4 consecutive years.

 E.C.A.F.

 In 2000, he began his professional footballing career with E.C.A.F. of Ligue 2.
 He scored 5 goals in 10 appearances in the 2000–01 Ligue 2.

 Young Stars

 In 2001, he moved to another Ligue 2 club, Young Stars F.C. of Ivory Coast.
 He made 10 appearances in the 2001–02 Coupe de Côte d'Ivoire de football.

 Stella Club d'Adjamé

 In 2002, he signed a two-year contract with the nation's famous, Ligue 1 club, Stella Club d'Adjamé.
 He scored 5 goals in 38 appearances in the two consecutive seasons of Ligue 1.
 He also made 4 appearances in the 2004 CAF Confederation Cup which included a 3–1 aggregate win over Equatorial Guinea's Deportivo Mongomo in the Round of 32 and a 1–2 aggregate loss against Morocco's Wydad Casablanca.